Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: A Faster Provable Sieving Algorithm in Norm

-Plugging in the value of $r$ we have $N_h \leq (1+\gamma)^n\frac{\vol(K)}{\vol(L)}$.
+Plugging in the value of $r$, we have $N_h \leq (1+\gamma)^n\frac{\vol(K)}{\vol(L)}$.

-Using Fact $\ref{fact:ballVol}$ we have $N_h \in O\left(\left(2+\frac{2}{\gamma}\right)^n\right)$. \end{proof}
+Using Fact $\ref{fact:ballVol}$, we have $N_h \in O\left(\left(2+\frac{2}{\gamma}\right)^n\right)$. \end{proof}

-Note the above lemma implies a sub-division where one hypercube is centred at the origin.
-Thus along each axis we can have the following $2r$-length intervals: We do not know whether this is the most optimal way of sub-dividing $\ballp_n(R)$ into smaller hypercubes.
-In \cite{2018_AM} it has been shown that if we divide $[-R,R]$ from one corner, i.e. place one small hypercube at one corner of the bigger hypercube $\balli_n(R)$ then $O\left(\left(\Big\lceil\frac{2}{\gamma}\Big\rceil\right)^n\right)$ copies of $\balli_n(r)$ suffices.
+Note that the above lemma implies a sub-division where one hypercube is centered at the origin.
+Thus, along each axis, we can have the following $2r$-length intervals: We do not know whether this is the most optimal way of sub-dividing $\ballp_n(R)$ into smaller hypercubes.
+In \cite{2018_AM}, it has been shown that if we divide $[-R,R]$ from one corner---i.e., place one small hypercube at one corner of the larger hypercube $\balli_n(R)$---then $O\left(\left(\Big\lceil\frac{2}{\gamma}\Big\rceil\right)^n\right)$ copies of hypercubes of radius $r$ suffices.

-Suppose in one sieving iteration we have a set $S$ of lattice vectors of length at most $R$, i.e. they all lie in $\ballp_n(R)$.
+Suppose in one sieving iteration, we have a set $S$ of lattice vectors of length at most $R$; i.e., they all lie in $\ballp_n(R)$ {(Figure 3(a))}.
 We would like to combine points so that we are left with vectors in $\ballp_n(\gamma R)$.
-We divide each axis into intervals of length $y=\frac{\gamma R}{n^{1/p}}$ and store in an ordered set ($\mathcal{I}$) co-ordinates of one corner of the resulting hypercubes that have a non-zero intersection with $\ballp_n(R)$.
-Note this can be done in time $O(nN_h)$, where $N_h$ is the maximum number of hypercube translates as described in Lemma \ref{lem:hypercubeCentre}.
+We divide each axis into intervals of length $y=\frac{\gamma R}{n^{1/p}}$ and store in an ordered set ($\mathcal{I}$) co-ordinates of one corner of the resulting hypercubes that have a non-zero intersection with $\ballp_n(R)$ {(Figure 3(b))}. {Note} that this can be done in a time of $O(nN_h)$, where $N_h$ is the maximum number of hypercube translates as described in Lemma \ref{lem:hypercubeCentre}.